Eugene Field: Legacy

 One of the branches of the Denver Public Library near Field's Denver home is named after him, as is an apartment building in Denver's Poet's Row.
 A dormitory in the Orchard Hill residential area at the University of Massachusetts Amherst also bears Field's name.

-Before his death, Field wrote and published an anonymous work about a 12-year-old boy being seduced by a woman in her 30s.
+Field wrote and published an anonymous work about a 12-year-old boy being seduced by a woman in her 30s.
 It was titled "Only a Boy".
-In the 1920s, American drama critic and magazine editor George Jean Nathan recalled it as a popular forbidden work among those coming of age at the turn of the century, along with Fanny Hill and "Green Girls of Paris".
+In a 1934 essay, American drama critic and magazine editor George Jean Nathan recalled it as a popular forbidden work among those coming of age at the turn of the century, along with Fanny Hill.
 It was published by Grove Press in 1968 with the real author's name.

+Books

+This list includes works published during Field's lifetime and posthumously.